-Did you know that under the Clery Act, schools must: The Clery Act was named after Jeanne Clery, who was raped and murdered in Detail Campus Policies on Crime her dorm room by a fellow student on In addition to its warning requirements, the Clery Act requires colleg- April 5, 1986.
-Her parents championed es and universities to provide an Annual Security Report detailing the Jeanne Clery Disclosure of campus policies on the following topics: Security Policy and Crime Statistics Act How a school works to prevent crimes (Clery Act) in her memory.
-This Act is a • How the school encourages reports of crime federal law that requires colleges to • Who should receive crime reports on campus report crimes that occur "on campus • How a school issues a timely warning and school safety policies.
-This infor- • What campus procedures are followed when a crime is report- mation is available each year in an An- ed nual Security Report (ASR), which can • Whether campus security can arrest and initiate criminal inves- be found on our college's website. tigation (or whether the report must go to the local police and which police would have jurisdiction) • How a victim can: preserve evidence; report a crime to campus officials, the police, or both; receive assistance from campus officials to report to police; decline to report to the police; report confidential-
+The Clery Act was named after Jeanne Clery, who was raped and murdered in her dorm room by a fellow student on April 5, 1986.
+Her parents championed the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act (Clery Act) in her memory.
+This Act is a federal law that requires colleges to report crimes that occur "on campus" and school safety policies.
+This information is available each year in an Annual Security Report (ASR), which can be found on our college's website.